 Remember, these are just a starting point.
 Maybe you like a few of them but want to add some not mentioned.
 Terrific!
 Create a list that makes the most sense for you.
 Why twelve?
 That’s one new goal for each month.
 Be sure to save your list for next December to see how many you can check off!

-1. Create a budget based on your goals and capacity — If you already have a detailed budget and have mechanisms in place to compare actuals at least once a month, you can skip this one.
+— If you already have a detailed budget and have mechanisms in place to compare actuals at least once a month, you can skip this one.
 If not, it’s time to dig in and create a budget for 2014.
 Remember, forecasts are not set in stone.
 Conditions change, new opportunities come up, as do unforeseen challenges.
 But without a budget, you’re relying on hope for desired revenues and profits.
 Why budget for capacity?
 Because it makes your budget realistic: it’s based on people, trucks and other resources already in place.

 2. Install ‘goal boards’ in your shop — If you don’t already have them up, be sure to create and install goal boards in a central area of your building where all employees can see them.
 Many of our members use white boards with columns and rows laid out in thin black tape.
 Some companies have created electronic ones with flat screen monitors tied to a computer showing Excel spreadsheets 24/7.